dailyouf/OKHOUWA/README.md

 # OKHOUWA

-// Dear programmer
+> **Dear Programmer,**

-// When I wrote this code, only god and I knew how it worked \
+When I first wrote this code, only God and I knew how it worked.
-// Now, only god knows it!
+Now, only God knows.

-// Therefore, if you are trying to optimize this routine and it fails (most surely) \
+So, if you are attempting to optimize this routine and it fails (as is highly probable),
-// please increase this counter as a warning for the next person: \
+please consider increasing the following counter as a warning for the next person:
-// total _hours_wasted_here = 254
+`total_hours_wasted_here = 254`.

+---

-// On a more serious note, I want to emphasize that this Git repository is primarily intended for mutual support. \
+On a more serious note, this Git repository is primarily meant for collaborative support.
-// If you come across any errors in the code or have suggestions for improvements, please don't hesitate to share your feedback. \
+If you encounter any errors or have suggestions for improvements, feel free to share your feedback.
-// You can do so by commenting directly on the code or by submitting a new commit with your proposed modifications.
+You can do so by commenting directly on the code or by submitting a new commit with your proposed changes.

-// Good luck :)
+Good luck, and happy coding! :)